martinolorusso/FIND/README.md

 ## Usage

+The application has been developed and tested on Linux Ubuntu 18.04.4 LTS 64-bit OS with Python 3.6.9.
 Before correctly running the application you need to:
 - Create a virtual environment containing the "/requirements.txt" versions of used libraries;
-- Edit the IPCAM_PATH and CAMERA_CALIBRATION_PATH in "config.py" accordingly to the path of your local copy of FIND repo.
+- Edit the IPCAM_PATH and CALIBRATION_CAM_PATH in "config.py" accordingly to the path of your local copy of FIND master repo.
 ```
-  IPCAM_PATH = '<local path to cloned repo>/FIND/input_images/test_set_01/'
+  IPCAM_PATH = '<local path to cloned repo>/input_images/test_set_01/'
-  CALIBRATION_CAM_PATH = '<local path to cloned repo>/FIND/input_images/camera_calibration/'
+  CALIBRATION_CAM_PATH = '<local path to cloned repo>/input_images/camera_calibration/'
 ```
 You can process an image by using this command from FIND dir:
 ```